SELECTION OF QUESTIONS AND ANSWERS

 Literally, presence of mind means that you are fully aware of what is happening around you.
 For example, you are aware that the person sitting next to you is wearing a yellow dress and not a blue one.
 Nevertheless, in chi kung context, it means that your mind is clear of all irrelevant thoughts and you are gently focused on what you are doing.

 Chi flow means that the intrinsic energy that maintains all life processes is flowing.
 Actually chi flow, like blood flow happens in all person, but most people are unaware of it.
 In chi kung context, chi flow refers to a flow of intrinsic energy that is more vigorously than most people, and it is usually manifested outwardly as gentle swaying of the body.
-Sometimes the outward manifestations can be quite vigorous, and sometimes quite humorous, like rolling on the jumping about like a monkey.
+Sometimes the outward manifestations can be quite vigorous, and sometimes quite humorous, like rolling on the ground, and jumping about like a monkey.

 It should be mentioned that chi flow is natural.
 In the case of someone jumping about like a monkey, it is not that he has gone crazy.
 He is fully aware of his own movements, and usually enjoys them.
 His chi kung exercise has generated his chi or intrinsic energy to flow in a way best for his body, and in this particularly case his movements resemble those of a monkey.

 A practitioner must clear his mind of irrelevant thoughts, described by you here as a presence of mind, before he can experience a chi flow.
 If his mind is distracted by thoughts, he would not have a chi flow.

 On the other hand, presence of mind or having a one-pointed mind does not necessarily lead to chi flow.
 When they accomplished their masterpiece, philosophers and scientists had presence of mind, but they might not be experiencing a chi flow.